 - 2 cups oat flour (see post to make your own)

-- 1 tbsp gingerbread spice mix (or 1 t cinnamon, ½ tsp ground allspice, ginger, cloves & nutmeg)
+- 1 tablespoon gingerbread spice mix (or 1 t cinnamon, ½ teaspoon ground allspice, ginger, cloves & nutmeg)

 This recipe was slightly adapted from a recipe by Feasting on Fruit.